colbyford/sparkitecture/machine-learning/classification/random-forest.md

 # Random Forest

-## Setting Up Random Forest Regression
+## Setting Up a Random Forest Classifier

 {% hint style="info" %}
 **Note:** Make sure you have your training and test data already vectorized and ready to go before you begin trying to fit the machine learning model to unprepped data.